Geometric invariants of $5/2$-cuspidal edges: Intrinsicity and extrinsicity of invariants

 \subsection{Intrinsic criterion for ${5/2}$-cuspidal edges}

 Let $f:(\R^2,0)\to(\R^3,0)$ be a frontal-germ and $0$ a non-degenerate singular point.
-If $\kappa_\nu(0)\neq0$, then $f$ is called \emph{non-$\nu$-flat} at $0$.
-Here, we shall show that the $\A$-equivalence class of ${5/2}$-cuspidal edges can be determined intrinsically among non-$\nu$-flat frontal-germs.
+Here, we shall show that the $\A$-equivalence class of ${5/2}$-cuspidal edges can be determined intrinsically {among frontal-germs with non-zero limiting normal curvature $\kappa_\nu\neq0$ (Theorem \ref{thm:intrinsic_1st}, Corollary \ref{cor:intrinsic-criterion})}.

 \begin{definition} Let $f:(\R^2,0)\to(\R^3,0)$ be a frontal-germ such that $0$ is a singular point of the first kind.
 A coordinate system $(u,v)$ around $0$ is called {\it adjusted at $0$} if $f_v(0,0)=0$.
 A coordinate system $(u,v)$ which is adjusted at $0$ is called {\it normally-adjusted at $0$} if $(u,v)$ is compatible with the orientation of $(\R^2,0)$, $E(0,0)=1$ and $\lambda_v(0,0)=1$. \end{definition}